ImmersiveRPG/GodotAsyncLoader/README.md

 # Instance the scene asynchronously and fire the callback with it
 AsyncLoader.instance_async_with_cb(scene_path : String, cb : FuncRef, data := {}, has_priority := false) -> void

-# Instance the scene synchronously and return it
+# Instance the scene synchronously and returns it
 AsyncLoader.instance_sync(scene_path : String) -> Node

-# Just like self.get_tree().change_scene, but it loads the scene asynchronously instead of synchronously
+# Instances the scene asynchronously and changes to it
 AsyncLoader.change_scene(scene_path : String) -> void

+# Returns true if the scene is cached
+AsyncLoader.is_scene_cached(scene_path : String) -> bool

+# Uncaches the scene.
+This will allow it to to unload
+AsyncLoader.uncache_scene(scene_path : String) -> void

+# Returns all the cached scene paths
+AsyncLoader.get_all_cached_scene_paths() -> Array
 ```

 ## How to load child scene async